openbankingnigeria/obn-gateway/README.md

 ## Prerequisites

 You can choose to run this on your local environment or using Docker/Docker Compose.
-Before you begin, ensure you have the following installed depending on your preference.
+Docker is the preferred method for ease of setup and consistency.

-### Docker
+### Docker (preferred)

 - Docker (v23.0 or higher)